biscuitglitter/codewars/README.md

 this is the repo where i'll store all my completed katas

-i want to track my progress and see how my skills progressed at any point in time
+i want to track my progress and see how my skills progress at any point in time